Rick Barry: Oakland Oaks (1968–1969)

 The Oaks finished 22–56 in their ABA debut, which Barry spent as part of their broadcast team.
 Prior to the 1968–69 season, they hired his former San Francisco Warriors coach Alex Hannum to replace Hale, who moved to a front office position.
-If there was any question about whether Barry would remain the most dominant player in professional basketball, he quickly answered it.
-In his ABA debut, he averaged a league-high 34.0 points per game and the Oaks became the first West Coast team to capture a league championship in professional basketball history.
-Barry also paced the league in free-throw percentage in the regular season, a feat he would repeat in the 1970–71 and 1971–72 seasons.
+In his ABA debut, he averaged a league-high 34.0 points per game.
+Barry also paced the league in free throw percentage in the regular season, a feat he would repeat in the 1970–71 and 1971–72 seasons.

 Barry had his season come to an abrupt halt on December 27, 1968, when late in a game against the New York Nets, he was blindsided by Ken Wilburn on a drive to the basket and tore left knee ligaments on the play.
 He attempted to come back in January 1969, only to aggravate the injury and sit out the remainder of the season.
 He took part in only 35 games but still was named to the ABA All-Star team.

-Even without the arguably the best all-around player in basketball, the Oaks barely skipped a beat.
-They finished with a 60–18 record under Hannum, dominating the Western Division by 14 games over the second-place New Orleans Buccaneers.
+The Oaks finished with a 60–18 record under Hannum, dominating the Western Division by 14 games over the second-place New Orleans Buccaneers.
 In the 1969 ABA Playoffs, the Oaks ousted the Denver Rockets in a seven-game series then swept the Buccaneers in the Western Division finals.
 In the championship round, they made short work of the Indiana Pacers, 4–1, to capture the league title.
-In lieu of a parade in downtown Oakland, a modest victory celebration was held at a restaurant in Jack London Square.
-It was there that Barry announced, "I see no hope for the rest of the teams in the league."